Skip to main content

 6500

-Sutures, surgical drapes, instruments, scalpel blades, surgical packs.
+Sutures, surgical drapes, instruments, scalpel blades, and surgical packs.

 Medical Supplies Costs